 Students are required to understand a legal issue from a range of perspectives and to formulate their own perspective on the best legal response.
 The course, in turn, requires students to quickly build factual knowledge and then apply a framework to evaluate.
 Top students are required to integrate significant and varied legal details to their responses and so students who utilise the news to stay informed will have an advantage in this course.

-For more detailed information, students are encouraged to review the NSW Legal Studies Syllabus or discuss the course with Ms Bohdan, Mr Morris or Ms Quick.
+For more detailed information, students are encouraged to review the NESA Legal Studies Syllabus or discuss the course with Ms Bohdan or Mr Morris.

 - The Legal System